-If you know me, then you know I used to be The Goal Guy when I was in the corporate world.
+If you know me, then you know I was The Goal Guy when I was in the corporate world.
 I had financial goals, health goals, sales goals, vacation goals, even consumer-purchase goals (I shit you not).
 I had spreadsheets of goals, precisely tracking and measuring and readjusting my plans accordingly.

 These days, life is different, and I no longer have goals.
 Instead of an arbitrary target, I prefer to have a direction in which I travel.
 If you’re searching for a sunrise, it’s important to be headed east; for a sunset, west.

 I do, however, believe there was a time in my life when goals were direly important: when I was in a hole and needed to get out.
-Truth be told, most of my goals were ridiculously irrelevant (e.g., purchasing and accumulation goals), but a few of my goals helped immensely (e.g., getting out of debt and losing 70–80 pounds).
+Truth be told, most of my goals were ridiculous or irrelevant (purchasing and accumulation goals), but a few of my goals helped immensely (getting out of debt and losing 70–80 pounds).

 I liken these latter goals to escaping a crater in the middle of the desert.
 When I was fat and up to my eyeballs in debt, lingering in that bowl-shaped cavity beneath the ground, my goal was to break free from the sun-scorched basin and find the earth’s surface.
-You see, I couldn’t even fathom a direction from down there; I simply needed to get out of the hole.
-And my goals helped me do that.
-(N.B.
-I don’t want to give too much credit to the goals, as it was actually my consistent actions over time that got me out of those fat/debt craters, not the goals themselves.)
+I couldn’t even fathom a direction from down there—I simply needed to get out of the hole, and my goals helped me do that.
+(By the way, I don’t want to give too much credit to the goals, since it was actually my consistent actions over time that got me out of those fat and debt craters, not the goals themselves.)

-The nice thing about choosing a direction is that you never know what you’re going to get.
-You might head west in search of the mountains on the horizon, but along the way find a beautiful river instead.
-Or you might traverse the sand dunes only to find a village a few miles from the crater behind you.
-Suffice it to say, you never know what’s around the bend.
+The nice thing about choosing a direction is you never know what you’re going to get: You might head west in search of the mountains on the horizon, but along the way find a beautiful river instead.
+You might traverse the sand dunes, only to find a village a few miles from the crater.
+You never know what’s around the bend.

-I discovered that sometimes it’s OK to wander in the direction of your choice.
-And if you get lost, so what.
-I mean, really, would that be so bad?
+I discovered sometimes it’s okay to wander in the direction of your choice.
+If you get lost, so what; would that be so bad?
 Once you’re out of the crater, you simply need to stay out of other craters.
 You can always change your direction if you’re unhappy.